-Now serving three classes of students, P-TECH continues to chart new territory in the reform of secondary and postsecondary education in the United States.
+Now serving four classes of students, P-TECH continues to chart new territory in the reform of secondary and postsecondary education in the United States.
 As the first school in the nation that connects high school, college, and the world of work through college and industry partnerships, we are pioneering a new vision for college and career readiness and success.
 With a unique 9-14 model, the goal for our diverse, unscreened student population is 100% completion of an associate degree within six years.
 Read Principal Rashid Davis' October 2012 update: Where We Are Now.

 Our Enrichment and Evening School programs will begin on Monday, March 31.
 2014